AZORES – The Trip

 The largest and main island.
 Where most flights arrive.
 I rented a car at the airport for 2 days and drove clockwise around the island.

 It is like driving through a botanical garden – verdant green, narrow winding roads lined by big eucalyptus and rows of hydrangea in bloom.
 The small fields have hedges of hydrangea.
-Along the roads are many pullovers, picnic tables and free BBQs can be found all over Sao Miguel especially along the coastal roads at the Miradors or viewpoints with gardens, toilet, cold water taps, picnic tables and benches and piles of free wood for the BBQs.
+Along the roads are many pullovers, picnic tables and free BBQs can be found all over Sao Miguel, especially along the coastal roads at the Miradors or viewpoints with gardens, toilets, cold water taps, picnic tables and benches and piles of free wood for the BBQs.
 It is a great way for both locals and tourists to get together and eat out in the open air.

 Camping on Sao Miguel.
 There are five campsites; two free and three low cost, about ten Euros a night for two people in a small tent.
 Two of the campsites are in the craters of volcanoes with spectacular views and the other three are near the coast, with beaches.
 All have showers (cold in the free ones) and free BBQs supplied with free wood.